-I am the science illustrator for the American Geosciences Institute in Alexandria, Virginia and I currently live in Saint Paul, Minnesota.
+I am a geologist, artist, and science illustrator currently live in Saint Paul, Minnesota.

 I was born outside Philadelphia and will always love cheesesteaks and soft pretzels.
 I spent my childhood covered in mud and was lucky enough to travel extensively across the western U.S. where I became infatuated with geology.
 My nascent desire to study human history was bolstered by an opportunity to visit Egypt in 1999.
 During those formative years I learned that the key to informing our present is a solid understanding of the past.
 I decided to become an archaeologist.